Skip to main content

 • Academic Integrity Resources for Students

-The Vice Provost for Research serves as a strategic partner in New Brunswick fostering collaborations, advocating for resources, and developing communication to promote a culture of faculty and student innovative and inclusive research.
+The Senior Vice Provost for Research serves as a strategic partner in New Brunswick fostering collaborations, advocating for resources, and developing communication to promote a culture of faculty and student innovative and inclusive research.
 The Office of the Vice Provost for Research provides advice and planning for university-wide research initiatives and priorities including its centers and institutes, supporting Rutgers–New Brunswick, its cross-campus and chancellor-led units’ research infrastructure development.
+Want to collaborate?
+Contact us.

 Our Goals